Floor Not Bone Dry? Slab Testing and Mitigation

 RH Testing of the Concrete Moisture

-We will test the moisture of your floor using RH Testing.
 We use probes that measure the relative humidity and calculate the moisture within the slab.
 Whether or not your slab passes depends on the humidity within the slab as well as what type of coating or application will be used on top of the flooring.

 If Your Floor Passes the Concrete Moisture Test